-The Rock Creek Area includes moderate housing growth south of Sunnyside Road and a major employment center north of Highway 224 expected to generate more than 5,000 jobs in the next 20 years.
+The Rock Creek Area includes moderate housing growth south of Sunnyside Road and a major employment center north of Highway 212 expected to generate more than 5,000 jobs in the next 20 years.
 An arterial and collector roadway system was developed within the Rock Creek Area to accommodate the future motor vehicle demands.
 The RTP identified the Sunrise Corridor project would provide a direct regional connection to this area with the planned Rock Creek interchange to alleviate some of the future demand on Sunnyside Road.
 The proposed Rock Creek Area roadway system is consistent with the conceptual roadway system developed by Clackamas County for the Damascus/Boring Concept Plan.
-10 The Sunrise Corridor Refinement Plan is currently underway by ODOT to determine the needs of the roadway.

 172nd Avenue would serve as the major north-south arterial in the area.
 The future design of 172nd Avenue from Sunnyside Road to Highway 212 was recently completed by Clackamas County.
-The roadway was designed with access management strategies appropriate for a major arterial including a minimum 1,000 foot traffic signal spacing and a raised center median to restrict mid-block left turn movements.
+The roadway was designed with access management strategies appropriate for a major arterial, including minimum 1,000 foot traffic signal spacing and a raised center median to restrict midblock left turn movements.

-A new major east-west arterial roadway is recommended through the employment center to connect the Sunrise Corridor Rock Creek interchange to 172nd Avenue and Damascus to the east.
+Rock Creek Boulevard would serve as a 5-lane major arterial through the employment center to connect the Sunrise Corridor Rock Creek interchange to 172nd Avenue and Damascus to the east.
 This would serve local demand from the employment center and provide access to the regional roadway system for trips outside the study area.
-This east-west arterial is referred to as Rock Creek Boulevard in this plan.

-The extension of 162^{nd} Avenue would provide area-wide connectivity between the residential neighborhoods planned north of Sunnyside Road and the future residential and employment center planned south of Sunnyside Road.
-This new north-south roadway extension is needed to alleviate future demands on 172^{nd} Avenue.
-The 162^{nd} Avenue extension has several geographical challenges including a creek crossing and steep grades.
+The extension of 162nd Avenue south of Sunnyside Road to Highway 212 would provide area-wide connectivity between the residential neighborhoods planned north of Sunnyside Road and the future residential and employment center planned south of Sunnyside Road.
+This new north-south roadway extension is needed to alleviate future demands on 172nd Avenue.
+The 162nd Avenue extension has several geographical challenges including a creek crossing and steep grades.

-10 Damascus/Boring Concept Plan, Draft Transportation System Recommendations, Clackamas County, June 17, 2005.
+&lt;sup>10 Damascus/Boring Concept Plan, Draft Transportation System Recommendations, Clackamas County, June 17, 2005.